James Ryan (Irish politician): Revolutionary career

 While studying at university in 1913 Ryan joined the Gaelic League at Clonmel.
-The company commander recruited the young catholic nationalist, who became a founder-member of the Irish Volunteers and was sworn into the Irish Republican Brotherhood the following year.
-During the Easter Rising in 1916, Ryan was the medical officer in the General Post Office (GPO).
-He was, along with James Connolly, one of the last people to leave the GPO when the evacuation took place.
-Following the surrender of the rebels Ryan was deported to HM Prison Stafford in England and subsequently at Frongoch internment camp.
+The company commander recruited the young Catholic nationalist, who became a founder-member of the Irish Volunteers and was sworn into the Irish Republican Brotherhood the following year.
+In 1916 he went first to Cork to deliver a message from Seán Mac Diarmada to Tomás Mac Curtain that the Easter Rising was due to happen on Easter Sunday, then to Cork again in a 12-hour journey in a car driven by MacNeill's brother James to deliver Eoin MacNeill's cancellation order, which attempted to stop the Easter Rising, but then, from when he arrived back on Tuesday, served as the medical officer in the General Post Office (GPO) and treated many wounds, including James Connolly's shattered ankle, a wound which gradually turned gangrenous.
+He was, along with Connolly, one of the last people to leave the GPO when the evacuation took place.
+Following the surrender of the garrison Ryan was deported to HM Prison Stafford in England and subsequently Frongoch internment camp.
 He was released in August 1916.

 Ryan rejoined the Volunteers immediately after his release from prison, and in June 1917, he was elected Commandant of the Wexford Battalion.
 His political career began the following year when he was elected as a Sinn Féin candidate for the constituency of Wexford South in the 1918 general election.
 Like his fellow Sinn Féin MPs, Ryan refused to attend the Westminster Parliament.
 Instead he attended the proceedings of the First Dáil on 21 January 1919.
 As the War of Independence went on, Ryan became Brigade Commandant of South Wexford and was also elected to Wexford County Council, serving as chairman on one occasion.
 In September 1919, he was arrested by the British and interned on Spike Island and later Bere Island.
 In February 1921, Ryan was imprisoned at Kilworth Internment Camp, County Cork.
 He was later moved on Ballykinlar Barracks in Co Down and released in August 1921.

 In the 1922 "pact election" Ryan and one of the other two anti-Treaty Wexford TDs lost their seats to pro-Treaty candidates.
 During the Civil War, Jim Ryan was arrested and held in Mountjoy Prison before being transferred to Tintown Camp, The Curragh where he embarked on a 36-day hunger strike.
 Whilst interned he won back his Dáil seat as an abstentionist at the 1923 general election.
 He was released from prison in December 1923.